• ECTS

 Objectives

-• Basic knowledge of the fabrication of semiconductor structures, knowledge of the physical principles of operation of optoelectronic and microwave components.
+• Fundamentals of semiconductor structure manufacturing, knowledge of the physical operating principles of optoelectronic and microwave components.

-• Know the main applications of optoelectronic and microwave components.
+• Understand the main applications of optoelectronic and microwave components.

-• Understand the operation of optical and microwave amplifiers and oscillators, know their main characteristics in order to be able to choose them or use them wisely in more complex systems.
+• Understand how optical and microwave amplifiers and oscillators work, and know their main characteristics so you can choose them or use them wisely in more complex systems.

 Read more

-Basics of semiconductor physics, S-parameters, propagation in free space and in guided media (especially microwave lines), diffraction and interference
+Basic semiconductor physics, S-parameters, propagation in free space and in guided media (especially microwave lines), diffraction and interference.

 Basics of electromagnetism.